Bill-Gray/PDCursesMod/sdl1/README.md

 - On *nix (including Linux), run "make" in the sdl1 directory.
 There is no configure script (yet?) for this port.
 This assumes a working sdl-config, and GNU make.
-It builds the libraries pdcurses.a and pdcurses.so.
+It builds the libraries libpdcurses.a and libpdcurses.so.
+Run "make install" (you may need to run "sudo make install") to install the shared library on *nix machines.

 - The makefile accepts the optional parameter "DEBUG=Y", and recognizes the optional PDCURSES_SRCDIR environment variable, as with the console